SovereignCloudStack/standards/Standards/scs-0005-v1-project-governance.md

 - being invited by the _SCS Project Board_
 - submitting a request to be onboarded as a member to the _SCS Project Board_
-- have to existing members of the GitHub organization that nominate you
+- have existing members of the GitHub organization nominate you

 One of these items is sufficient.